xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

 ### P2P and BVI RPD Aggregation Interfaces
 The Converged SDN Transport design supports both P2P L3 interfaces for RPD and DPIC aggregation as well as using Bridge Virtual Interfaces.
 A BVI is a logical L3 interface within a L2 bridge domain.
 In the BVI deployment the DPIC and RPD physical interfaces connected to a single leaf device share a common IP subnet with the gateway residing on the leaf router.

 It is recommended to configure the RPD leaf using bridge-domains and BVI interfaces.
 This eases configuration on the leaf device as well as the DHCP configuration used for RPD provisioning.
 It is recommended to connect each cBR-8 DPIC interface using P2P L3 interfaces, using a /31 for IPv4 and /127 for IPv6 addresses.
 The following shows the two potential deployment options.
+{: .notice--success}

 ![](http://xrdocs.io/design/images/cmf-hld/cmf-rphy-bvi-p2p.png)